Genez-io/genezio-documentation/docs/tutorials/how-to-deploy-an-existing-express-app.md

 # How to Deploy an Existing Express.js App

 In this tutorial, you will learn how to deploy an existing Express.js app using Genezio, a serverless deployment platform that simplifies app management and reduces costs.
-We'll cover the benefits, answer common questions, and provide detailed migration steps.
+We'll cover the benefits, answer common questions, and provide detailed deployment steps.

-## Why Migrate to Genezio?
+## Why Use Genezio?

 ### Benefits of Using Genezio